Chip Seal Q & A

 You can expect some minor inconveniences.
 For example: minor amounts of dust, loose gravel, and one way traffic during the operation.
 We recommend traveling at a reduced speed until all the loose gravel has been removed from the roadway.

-County maintenance crews will sweep excess gravel off the road in 1 to 2 working days.
-In approximately 1 week the road will again have the texture of a paved road.
+County maintenance crews will sweep excess gravel off the road in one to two working days.
+In approximately one week the road will again have the texture of a paved road.

 For additional information contact: